Shatur/neovim-tasks/README.md

   params = {
     -- A table of parameter names.
 Possible values:
-    'parameter_name1', -- A string parameter, on setting user will be prompted with vim.ui.input. parameter_name2 = { 'one', 'two' }, -- A table with possible balues, on setting user will be promted with vim.ui.select to pick one of these values. parameter_name3 = func, -- A function that generates a string or a table.
+    'parameter_name1', -- A string parameter, on setting user will be prompted with vim.ui.input. parameter_name2 = { 'one', 'two' }, -- A table with possible values, on setting user will be prompted with vim.ui.select to pick one of these values. parameter_name3 = func, -- A function that generates a string or a table.
   }
   condition = function() return Path:new('file'):exists() end -- A function that returns `true` if this module could be applied to this directory.
 Used when `auto` is used as module name.